Skip to main content

 What could happen if I do not follow the policy?

 An employee must report all work-related injuries or illnesses to his/her supervisor immediately.
-An employee with a compensable work injury must follow any and all instructions of the authorized treating physician.
+An employee with a compensable work injury must follow all instructions of the authorized treating physician.
 This compliance includes prescription use, therapy, following activity restriction and returning for follow-up visits.

 Compliance with medical instructions is mandatory for job tasks and off the job.
 An employee who fails to return to work after receiving a release from his/her authorized treating physician will be considered absent without authorization.
 The University considers three days of unauthorized absence to be a voluntary resignation.
 Compliance with these policies and procedures is a condition of employment at the University.

-Failure to comply may result in University discipline up to and including discharge.
+Failure to comply may result in university discipline up to and including discharge.
 Under Missouri law, an employee who submits a fraudulent workers' compensation claim and/or misrepresents facts can be found guilty of a Class A misdemeanor and may be subject to substantial criminal fines, as well as University discipline, up to and including discharge.
 For additional information on Workers' Compensation, contact Risk Management at 314-977-3952.